How a Lumberton Workers’ Comp Attorney Can Help You

 Are you out of work due to a workplace injury, illness, or disease?
 You may be entitled to workers’ compensation benefits to help pay for your medical expenses while you are out of work.

-Stan Gregory is a workers’ compensation lawyer in Lumberton with over 20 years of experience handling workers’ compensation claims.
+Stan Gregory is a workers’ compensation lawyer in New Jersey with over 20 years of experience handling workers’ compensation claims.
 From filing your initial claim to fighting claim denials, we will be with you through every step of the workers’ compensation process.
 We take workers’ compensation cases on contingency, so you will have no out-of-pocket expenses when you hire us.

 While most employers must carry workers’ compensation insurance, insurance companies deny or underpay many legitimate cases.
 This is because they make money for their shareholders only when they deny workers’ compensation.
 At the Law Firm of Stan Gregory, we will help you fight against this conflict of interest.